Image 1 of 12

 FS to PS, average to poor soil, blooms June - early August 3’ x 3’, deer resistant

 The dark-hued stems emerge in early spring and leaf out in a nice low forming clump.
 The light blue, somewhat silvery flowers open during a long bloom period.
 After the blooms fade. the shrub keeps it’s shape and nice foliage (see photo).
+The foliage turns yellow in the fall.
+This plant is part of the Dogbane family and the sticky sap inside the stems keeps deer and rabbits away.

 It thrives in a wide range of growing conditions.
 This really is a carefree native shrub, once established.
 We planted three, for a mass bloom effect that occurs, when you really need to see blooms!